dotnet/dotNext/docs/features/cluster/raft.md

 Linearizable read can be achieved in Raft naturally. _Read_ operation can be performed on leader or follower nodes.

-`IRaftCluster.Lease` property exposes leadership lease than guarantees that the leader cannot be changed during that lease.
+`IRaftCluster.TryGetLeaseToken` method exposes leadership lease than guarantees that the leader cannot be changed during that lease.
 This method of providing linearizability doesn't require extra round of heartbeats.
 As a result, this is the most performant way to process read-only queries.
 However, the duration of the lease depends on _clockDriftBound_.
 Here's the citation from Raft paper:
 > The lease approach assumes a bound on clock drift across servers (over a given time period, no server’s clock increases more than this bound times any other).
 Discovering and maintaining this bound might present operational challenges (e.g., due to scheduling and garbage collection pauses, virtual machine migrations, or clock rate adjustments for time synchronization).
 If the assumptions are violated, the system could return arbitrarily stale information.

 Lease approach can be used only if processing of all read-only queries performed by the leader node.

 Another approach is to use _read barrier_.
 The barrier is provided by `IRaftCluster.ApplyReadBarrierAsync` method.
 It allows to process read-only queries by follower nodes.
 In case of follower node, the method instructs leader node to execute a new round of heartbeats (with help of `ForceReplicationAsync` method).
 The follower waits for its state machine to advance at least as far as the index of the last committed log entry on the leader node.
 These actions are enough to satisfy linearizability.
 As you can see, this approach leads to extra overhead caused by network communication.

 Lease and read barrier are mechanisms for linearizable reads provided out-of-the-box.
 However, it's possible to use any other approach.
 For instance, the server respond with the commit index for each _Write_ request.
 The client can update and remember this value locally and provide it with the read-only query.
-When _Read_ request is received, the server may call `IPersistentState.WaitForCommitAsync` to ensure that the log contains the index of the last committed log entry by the client.
+When _Read_ request is received, the server may call `IPersistentState.WaitForApplyAsync` to ensure that the log contains the index of the last committed log entry by the client.

 # Node Bootstrapping
 The node can be started in two modes: